tomwechsler/Linux_Administration_with_Ansible_Writing_Ansible_Playbooks/README.md

 # Linux Administration with Ansible: Writing Ansible Playbooks!
-Manage and administer a Linux infrastructure with Ansible (EX294)!
+Manage, automate and administer a Linux infrastructure with Ansible (EX294)!

 ## Content of the sections